careerbuilder/statistical-phrase-identifier/README.md

       "score":0.0}]}
 ```

-After loading the Scifi dataset into the Statistical Phrase Idenfifier, however, you will then see the expected output, with the entities in the incoming query parsed out:
+After loading the Scifi dataset into the Statistical Phrase Idenfifier, however, you will then see more meaningful output with the phrases in the incoming query parsed out:
 ### Response (after loading data):
 ```
 {